 It was also used by early cattlemen from the lush grasslands of the Willamette and Yakima valleys.
 From about 1855 to 1868, they drove their stock in massive, dusty cattle drives up the Cariboo Trail in order to provide fresh beef to the miners.
 The Cariboo Trail (also known as the Okanogan Trail) stayed mostly on the east side of the Okanogan River, but it was actually a loosely defined route with many variations.
 So the future site of Okanogan probably felt the tramp of boots and hoofs long before a town was established.

-White settlement came relatively late to this site, partly because it -- along with the entire Okanogan region -- had been set aside for a time as reservation land.
+Non-Indian settlement came relatively late to this site, partly because it -- along with the entire Okanogan region -- had been set aside for a time as reservation land.
 Everything on the east bank of the Okanogan River was made part of the Colville Reservation in 1872.
 Then, in 1879, everything on the west bank of the river became part of the Columbia Reservation, better known as the Moses Reservation after Chief Moses (1829-1899), who had engineered the deal during a trip to Washington D.C.
 At this point, all of what is now Okanogan County was in one of these two reservations.

 The Moses Reservation was short-lived.
-The scattered white settlers lobbied hard against it and new ore discoveries made the land enticing for miners.
+The scattered new settlers lobbied hard against it and new ore discoveries made the land enticing for miners.
 In 1883, the Moses Reservation was dissolved, after barely being used, and Chief Moses and his bands were sent to the Colville Reservation on the east side of the Okanogan River.
 At this point, the Okanogan country "emerged finally as a Late Frontier" (Wilson, p.
 77).

 Yet the first part of this boom bypassed what is now Okanogan, because mining was the main attraction.
 The ore-bearing regions were not along the river, but up in the hills.
 The county seat of Okanogan County was first Ruby and then Conconully, two mining towns established in the mountains decades before the existence of either Okanogan or Omak.